 Higher levels of support for incidents that must be resolved through physical configuration changes and data setup changes shall be considered “Second Level Support” and shall fall within the scope of Descartes’ service execution team.
 Descartes’ service execution team will provide Second Level Support resolution based on more updated information about the application, its components and functions, and its behavior under certain circumstances.

 5.6 Response and Resolution Times.
-All communications to report an incident in the operation of the GLN Services will be made to First Level Support and will be addressed immediately or shall receive a return email or call within thirty (30) minutes of the original communication.
+All communications to report an incident in the operation of the GLN Services will be made to First Level Support and will be addressed through a return email or call within thirty (30) minutes of the original communication received from Customer subject to the support options contracted for by Customer in the Agreement and the support region corresponding to the Customer’s office address noted in the Agreement.
+In the event that Descartes is not able to respond to Customer within thirty (30) minutes due to the closure of the support window for Business Hours Support on a given business day in the Customer’s support region or the issue is not a Priority 1 Level issue where Customer has contracted for 24x7 Support, Descartes will respond to Customer’s original communication within thirty (30) minutes as of the commencement of the next business day.
 Descartes will gather such information from Customer as may be necessary to assess or replicate the reported incident and to determine whether the reported incident is a Priority Level 1, 2, 3 or 4.
 Descartes’ targeted resolution times for any reported incidents arising in connection within the operation of the GLN Services are set out below.
 The commitment for incident management responses is determined from the time of the initial notification to Descartes during the business hours set forth in Section 5.4 above, which can be accomplished through systems alerts, portal, e-mail, telephone or entry of a call into the Descartes’ Incident Tracking System.
 For the purposes of these response times, incident priority levels are defined as follows:

 - "Priority Level 1 - Urgent/Critical" is an incident in the operation of the GLN Services, which causes the destruction or corruption of Customer data or otherwise results in the GLN Services being totally unavailable for use or access by a Permitted User in connection with mission-critical business processes with no immediately available workaround.